 Florida Consumer Collection Practices

-Furthermore, the state’s version has a two year statute of limitation for bringing the action while the Federal limits consumers to one year to bring their lawsuit.
-Lastly, the state has a very rigid registration process for “collection agencies” which carry criminal fines and penalties.
+Furthermore, the state’s version has a two year statute of limitation for bringing the action and the federal statute limits consumers to one year to bring their lawsuit.
+Lastly, the state statute has a very rigid registration process for “collection agencies” which carry criminal fines and penalties.

 - Simulate a law enforcement officer or a representative of any governmental agency.